EduardAlex/Viteze/README.md

 # Viteze
-Ză convertăr of ză vitezes
+Entry-level rate of change in time converter.